Are you worried to protect your data from unwanted and unauthorized access?

 Getting Started to Classify Data?
 What Should Be Your Steps for Data Classification?

-As you develop your data protection and monetization strategy, you can tailor with the following classification process to meet your enterprise’s unique needs.
+As you develop your data protection and monetization strategy, you can tailor with the following data categorization process to meet your enterprise’s unique needs.

 Step 1.
 Establish a Data Classification Policy.

 In this step, you determine your goals as to why the data classification has been put into place.
-After this, you shall communicate the process to the team and decide the process and classes on how you to classify the data.
+After this, you shall communicate the process to the team and decide the process and classes on how data categorization can be done.
 Now plan on Data ownership, i.e., your roles and responsibilities in the process.

 Step 2.
 Discover Your Sensitive Data.

-Move forward with the classification process to discover your sensitive data.
+Move forward with the process of classifying data based on its sensitivity.
 Discovering your data means to find out which data from your vast database needs more care and which needs ease in handling.

 Step 3.
 Apply Classification Labels to Your Data.

 It is up to you if you wish to give labels or names to each sensitive data of yours.
-This brings in clarity and smoothens the path of information classification.
+This brings in clarity and ease the path of data categorization.

 Step 4.
 Use Your Results to Improve Data Security and Compliance.